ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ## 6.4 Removing vertices and edges from a graph

-We now know how to specify "find-and-replace" and how to specify a match.
+We now know how to specify "find-and-replace" in terms of deletion and addition rules, and how to specify a match.
 What remains is to apply these specifications to perform the find-and-replace!

 ```{image} assets/Ch6/deletion.png
 :alt: Whoopsy!